-When You Should Restrict Chat For A Better UX Link
+When You Should Restrict Chat For A Better Chatbot UX

 There are many cases in which designers of chatbots should restrict conversation to provide a superior experience.
 Below are a few common situations in which letting users type freeform conversational text complicates development and decreases your bot’s usability.

-If User Error Would Lead to a Failed Transaction Link
+If User Error Would Lead To A Failed Transaction

 1–800-Flower’s bot for Facebook Messenger originally gave users three options for flower delivery dates: “Today,” “Tomorrow” or “Choose another date.”
 The third option allowed users to type in dates freeform, which often resulted in error, confusion and an abandoned or failed transaction.